aldertzomer/MicrobialGenomicsLR/_episodes/50_Assembly_Quality.md

 ~~~
 {: .bash}

 Obviously we want to select the closest match as possible.
-In the case of e.g. Streptococcus pneumoniae, we would choose "Streptococcus pneumoniae".
+In the case of e.g. _Streptococcus pneumoniae_, we would choose "Streptococcus pneumoniae".

-CheckM can be run by the following commandline in the case of an E. coli genome called genome.fasta in the current folder (".") using the following command line.
+In the case of an _E. coli_ genome, checkM can be run on a file called \[something\].fasta in the current folder (".") using the following command line.
 All output is stored in the folder checkmout and a useful table is checkmoutput.tsv.
 ~~~
 $
 $ checkm taxonomy_wf species "Escherichia coli" . checkmout -t 1 -x fasta  >checkmoutput.tsv